The Labrador Started Seizing At 10:43 PM. The First ER Hospital To Answer Got The Case.

 - The hospital feels calmer, more dependable, and more reachable in the exact moments that define trust.

-The Rage Number captures the measurable ER case leak.
-The Vibration Tax is everything the hospital carries because the front door still feels fragile: the overnight lead who knows the phone rang while they were in treatment, the medical director who feels personally responsible for being available, and the referral hospital that quietly starts calling another ER because yours feels harder to reach.
+The calculator captures the measurable ER case leak.
+The stress cost is everything the hospital carries because the front door still feels fragile: the overnight lead who knows the phone rang while they were in treatment, the medical director who feels personally responsible for being available, and the referral hospital that quietly starts calling another ER because yours feels harder to reach.

 Emergency veterinary is especially exposed because availability is part of the promise.
 A weak first touch does not feel like a normal service inconvenience.
 It feels like abandonment in a crisis.